strongloop/strongloop.com2/_posts/2018-10-02-september-milestone.md

   - LoopBack
 ---

 General Availability (GA) is approaching!
-During the last full month before LoopBack 4 GA release, the team focused on finishing the remaining GA stories and fixing known issues discovered internally and from the community to improve the framework's stability and extensibility.
-It's also a time to prepare and plan for our post GA era.
+During the last full month before [LoopBack 4](http://v4.loopback.io/) GA release, the team focused on finishing the remaining GA stories and fixing known issues discovered internally and from the community to improve the framework's stability and extensibility.
+It's also a time to prepare and plan for our post-GA era.
 Read more to know the progress of each functional area.

 <!--more-->